zhehaowang/zhehao.me/book-notes/data-intensive-application/readme.md

 (_does linearizability imply atomicity? how does it not imply serializable isolation? the weakest form of isolation, read committed, also implies no dirty writes.
 Is atomicity any more than no dirty reads, no dirty writes / read committed?_)
 (_are distributed transactions and replica consistency connected problems?_)
 (_does full write broadcast and r+w>total_nodes achieve linearizability?_)
+(_does 2PC give you anything on top of synchronous single-leader replication?_)